-As a safety measure and to encourage social distancing, please be advised that all drop-in and scheduled group counselling will be suspended for the remainder of the term due to the current COVID-19 situation.
-Should you require support from a counsellor you can do so by accessing a same-day counselling session which will be held via telephone.
+As a safety measure and to encourage social distancing, please be advised that all drop-in and scheduled group counselling will be held online for the fall 2020 semester.

 Building your skills among peers